 On 15 June 1839, Letters Patent were issued that amended the Commission of the New South Wales Governor.
 These extended the boundaries of New South Wales to include "any territory which is or may be acquired in sovereignty by Her Majesty…within that group of islands in the Pacific Ocean, commonly called New Zealand".
 Hobson was appointed Lieutenant Governor of New Zealand on 30 July 1839.

 The original Letters Patent is not held by Archives New Zealand.
 It is thought that on arrival in Sydney, a copy of the Letters Patent was made for Hobson.
 It is this copy, partly displayed above, that we hold.
+The entire eight page document has been digitised and is available in full on Archway.

 A year later, on 16 June 1840, the New South Wales Legislative Council passed an Act declaring that the laws of New South Wales now applied in New Zealand.
 Then on 7 August 1840, the British Parliament passed an Act enabling New Zealand to be severed from New South Wales.
 The Charter of 1840 followed in November, making New Zealand a British Colony separate from New South Wales.